atlas0fd00m/CanCat/README.md

 ## Description
 CanCat has two main parts:
-1) Firmware for a compatible CAN-transceiver,
+1) Firmware for compatible CAN-transceivers,
-2) Python client to talk to the tool,
+2) Python client to talk to CanCat,

 The CAN-transceiver combinations that are currently supported by CanCat are:
 * Arduino with SeeedStudio's CANBUS Shield